๐Ÿ“ SAT

 2. Use All the Information in Front of You

-The ACT is an open-book test in the sense that everything you need to answer correctly is right in front of you.
-The skill is learning to find and use it efficiently.
+In one sense, the ACT is an open-book test.
+Everything you need to answer correctly is right in front of you.
+The skill is finding it and using it efficiently.

 3. Write Out Your Work

 Don’t try to do too much in your head.
-On Math, write out your calculations, set up equations on paper, and diagram geometry problems.
-On Reading and English, circle key words in the question so you stay focused on what’s actually being asked.
-On Science, annotate the figures lightly as you read.
+In Math, write out your calculations, set up equations on paper, and sketch the geometry.
+Reading and English questions get easier when you circle the key words so you stay anchored to what’s being asked.
+For Science, lightly annotate the figures as you read them.

 4. Balance Speed with Thoroughness

 The drills below are organized by section.
-Each drill contains five questions with detailed explanations for every answer choice.
+Each one is five questions with a full explanation for every answer choice.

 For full ACT content review and complete practice tests, see Barron’s ACT Study Guide Premium, 2026.